savidata/jekyll-now/about.md

 permalink: /about/
 ---

 Hi!
-Welcome to the blog site for SaviData.
+Welcome to the blog site for Savi Data.
 Here you'll find some of my graduate course presentations and some data-centric blog posts in the future 🔮

 ### More from Savi Data